zkayser/distributed_battleship/README.md

 Game phases:

 * Await players (60 second timer)

+Players connect and send in their details.

 * Start game

+Players are told its time to start with the ocean size, and the number of ship compoents they can use.

 * Player ships

+Players send in shop location choises,

 * Player turns

+Each player can take a turn to blow up an opponent.

 * Player feedback

+Everyone gets feedback on who won the game.

 ## Program Flow